Odhynn/rhonwenbwk/content/the Suicide Squad/Rowena.md

 # Rowena Annwyn Raerundlin

-female half-elf battlemage (of the jock variety) dirty blond hair in a braid, eerie blue eyes, unnerving grin, athletic physique clad in plate armour, bastard sword slung on back, steel-capped quarterstaff in hand smells of hot iron
+female half-elf battlemage (of the jock variety) blond hair in a braid, eerie blue eyes, unnerving grin, athletic physique clad in plate armour, bastard sword slung on back, steel-capped quarterstaff in hand smells of hot iron